Borna Ćorić: 2023: First clay Masters semifinal, 200th win, back to top 15, Croatian No. 1

-2024-2025: Record four consecutive Challenger titles
+2024-2026: Four consecutive Challenger titles, out of top 100

 At the 2024 Open Sud de France he reached his ninth final and first since 2022, defeating top seed Holger Rune after he retired with an arm injury.

 At the 2024 Winston-Salem Open where Ćorić was defending semifinal points from the previous year edition, he defeated Sumit Nagal and upset top seed and defending champion Sebastian Baez avenging his last year's loss, both matches in straight sets.

-Ćorić struggled for the rest of 2024, posting an overall 15-23 win-loss record in all competitions, including qualifiers.
+Ćorić struggled for the rest of 2024, posting an overall 15–23 win-loss record in all competitions, including qualifiers.
 He dropped to No. 99 in the singles rankings in September, but a handful of ATP Challenger Tour match wins saw him finish the 2025 season at world No. 90 on 2 December 2024.

 The beginning of 2025 continued in a similar fashion.
-Defending 279 ranking points in the first five weeks of the year, including the run to the final of the 2024 Open Sud de France, he posted a 1-4 win-loss record, leading to a drop to No. 145 in the singles rankings.
+Defending 279 ranking points in the first five weeks of the year, including the run to the final in Montpellier, he posted a 1–4 win-loss record, leading to a drop to No. 145 in the singles rankings.
 Taking three weeks off, Ćorić returned to the ATP Challenger Tour in Lugano, winning the title with a defeat over Belgium's Raphael Collignon in the final. Ćorić won back-to-back titles at the newly established Challenger in Thionville, France.
 Coric won a third consecutive title at the home Challenger, the 2025 Zadar Open and returned to the top 100 in the rankings on 31 March 2025.
-After dropping out from the top 100 again, he then defeated Stan Wawrinka to win the 2025 Open Aix Provence, which brought him back into the top 90 on 5 May 2025.
+After dropping out from the top 100 again, he then defeated Stan Wawrinka to win the 2025 Open Aix Provence, which brought him back into the top 85 on 5 May 2025.